-When your child has asthma, it's natural to worry if he's in serious trouble or just needs a tweak to his medicine.
+When your child has an asthma flare, it's natural to worry that he's in serious trouble or wonder if he just needs a tweak to his medicine.
 That's where an action plan can help.
 It lays out the symptoms you should watch for and the steps to take to get his breathing under control.

-In the past, doctors had children breathe into a tube called a "peak flow meter" to measure how much air they put out.
+In the past, doctors had kids breathe into a tube called a peak flow meter to measure how much air they put out.
 These days, many doctors instead ask you to watch your child's behavior and look for specific signs to see which zone he's in.

 The Green Zone

-This is the best spot for your child.
+This is where you want your child to be.
 You'll know he's in the green zone when he:

 If you can say "yes" to those four items, he's doing well.
 No need to hold him back from his usual routine.
 Let him enjoy school activities and playtime, too.

-Keep up his regular medication.
-Your doctor may refer to this as "controller" medicine because it keeps his asthma in check over the long haul.
+Even when he’s doing well, keep up his regular medication.
+Your doctor may call it "controller" medicine because it keeps his asthma in check over the long haul.
 Make sure you follow the instructions for the dose and when to take it.